open-telemetry/oteps/text/0066-separate-context-propagation.md

   // Inject the contexts to be propagated.
 Note that there is no direct
   // reference to tracing or correlations. injectors = Propagation::GetInjectors()
-  context = Propagation::Inject(context, injectors, request.Headers)
+  request.Headers = Propagation::Inject(context, injectors, request.Headers)

   // make an http request
   data = request.Do()